hannesvdvreken/nn/README.md

 ## TODO
 - dividing training set to do training and cross checking
-- selection of `lambda` by checkin precision & recall on cross checking set
+- selection of `lambda` by checking precision & recall on cross checking set
 - Principle Component Analysis
 - export weights to csv

+- New repository; a generic recommender system.

 ## License
 MIT